MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 ## Gainer
-You may want to access something like `Illuminate\Support\Facades\Request::user()` in your application to communicate with the database about the current update.
-Such a thing is provided for you in this package.
-Just create a class called `GainerResolver` in `app/Telegram` and implement `MohammadZarifiyan\Telegram\Interfaces\GainerResolver` in it.
+You may want to access something like `Illuminate\Support\Facades\Request::user()` in your application to interact with the database regarding the current update.
+This functionality is provided for you in this package.
+Simply create a class called `GainerResolver` in `app/Telegram` and implement the `MohammadZarifiyan\Telegram\Interfaces\GainerResolver` interface in it.
 Then set the name of the class you created in the `telegram.php` configuration file.

 The `telegram.php` configuration file:
 ```php
 <?php